eureka2/ab-datepicker/README.md

 * <kbd>Ctrl+PgDn</kbd> Move focus to the same date of the following year.
 If that date does not exist (e.g leap year), focus is placed on the last day of the month.
 * <kbd>Home</kbd> Move to the first day of the month.
 * <kbd>End</kbd> Move to the last day of the month
-* <kbd>Tab</kbd> / <kbd>Shift+Tab</kbd> If the datepicker is in model mode, navigate between calander grid and close/previous/next selection buttons, otherwise move to the field following/preceding the date textbox associated with the datepicker
+* <kbd>Tab</kbd> / <kbd>Shift+Tab</kbd> If the datepicker is in modal mode, navigate between calander grid and close/previous/next selection buttons, otherwise move to the field following/preceding the date textbox associated with the datepicker
 * <kbd>Enter</kbd> / <kbd>Space</kbd> Fill the date textbox with the selected date then close the datepicker widget.

 **[&uparrow; back to table of contents](#table-of-contents)**